What is cervical cancer?

 Conclusion

 Cervical cancer is a form of cancer that develops in the cells of the cervix, which connects the uterus to the vagina.
-While in most cases, cervix cancer do not show symptoms during its early stages there are some symptoms we can look out for as mentioned above.
-Early diagnosis, staging and appropriate treatment can help in successful treatment of cervical cancer.
+While in most cases, cervix cancer does not show symptoms during its early stages there are some symptoms we can look out for as mentioned above.
+Early diagnosis, staging and appropriate treatment can help in the successful treatment of cervical cancer.